yfnecz/Traffic-Light-Python-/README.md

 - Increases the variable that corresponds to the amount of time since the "system startup" each second (1000 milliseconds);
 - (if in System state) Prints the system information.

-By choosing 3 option in Menu, the program switches to the System state, and the main thread waits for input from the user.
-To return to the Menu state, the user should press Enter, in other words, an empty string should be provided as input.

 The program first welcomes the user and prompts them to input the number of roads and the interval between the opening and closing of each road.
 Then the control panel with menu is displayed.

+By choosing 3 option in Menu, the program switches to the System state, and the main thread waits for input from the user.
+To return to the Menu state, the user should press Enter.

 Let's consider a scenario where we want to control 4 roads, with an interval of 8 seconds.
-We add all the roads sequentially via the 1.
-Add option: "First", "Second", "Third", "Fourth".
-After all the roads are added and the interval has been specified, we can start our system with 3.
-System:
+We add all the roads sequentially via the "1.
+Add" option: "First", "Second", "Third", "Fourth".
+After all the roads are added and the interval has been specified, we can start our system with "3.
+System":
 ```
 !
 11s. have passed since system startup !
 !
 Number of roads: 4 !